cfgauss/r-novice-gapminder/_episodes/03-data-structures.md

 can discover more about these by looking at the help files associated with their constructor
 functions: `?list()`, `?matrix()` or by checking out the supplemental lesson [Lists and Matrices](https://carriebrown.github.io/r-novice-gapminder-2/02-additional-datatypes/)

+Today, we will be working primarily with the **data frame** data structures.
+We will explore these more indepth after our break.